 A brief summary:

 The Covid-19 pandemic has induced worldwide natural experiments on the effects of crowds.
-We exploit one of these experiments currently taking place over several countries in almost identical settings: professional football matches played behind closed doors.
+We exploit one of these experiments that took place over several countries in almost identical settings: professional football matches played behind closed doors within the 2019/20 league seasons.
 We find large and statistically significant effects on the number of yellow cards issued by referees.
 Without a crowd, fewer cards were awarded to the away teams, reducing home advantage.
-These results have implications for the influence of social pressure and crowds on the neutrality of refereeing decisions.
+These results have implications for the influence of social pressure and crowds on the neutrality of decisions.

 Read more about it here.